vinyldns/vinyldns/modules/docs/src/main/tut/api/zone-model.md

 shared        | boolean     | An indicator that the zone is shared with anyone.
 At this time only VinylDNS administrators can set this to true.|
 acl           | ZoneACL     | The access control rules governing the zone.
-See the [Zone ACL Rule Attributes](#zone-acl-rule-attr) for more information id            | string      | The unique identifier for this zone
+See the [Zone ACL Rule Attributes](#zone-acl-rule-attr) for more information id            | string      | The unique identifier for this zone latestSync    | date-time   | The last time the zone was synced

 #### ZONE EXAMPLE <a id="zone-example"></a>